Club Q was more than a night out. It was a safe space for the LGBTQ community of Colorado Springs – KION546

 “In a world that can be so dark and so angry, it’s that one place that feels like home,” said Jewels Parks, a drag queen and a club regular.
 “We’re able to unwind, forget about our troubles with work, family, society.
 Because of Club Q, we’re able to make friends that turn into family and be accepted for our true selves.”

-But Saturday night, a gunman entered Club Q and began shooting, killing five people and injuring 19 others before two patrons overwhelmed the shooter.
+But Saturday night, a gunman entered Club Q and began a deadly shooting before two patrons overwhelmed the shooter.

 “The LGBTQIA+ community has undergone so much bigotry and hatred already,” Parks said.
 “To have our safe place ripped from us and to lose members of our community, is a whole other type of hurt.”